SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.2.3

-- Fixed the issue that handrail blocks on upside-down stairs are also displayed in the format of stairs.
+- Fixed the issue that handrail blocks on upside-down stairs are also displayed in the form of stairs.
 - Adjusted the edit screen of signs.
 Optimized the content and display of tooltips of buttons.
     - The numbers now support custom values, including text color and outline color.
     - Adjusted the display of hex color values.
 When alpha channel exists, the hex color displays 8 digits instead of 6.